srmpds/srmpds.github.io/index.md

 * Siddhartha Jana.
 First Global Survey of Energy and Power Aware Job Scheduling and Resource Management - Lessons learned

 # Contact
-* srmpds-AT-anl.gov (replace -AT- with @), or directly to the organizing committees.
-CFP in plain text, CFP in PDF
+* srmpds-AT-anl.gov (replace -AT- with @), or direct email to chairs.